SSH session manager for your Mac · Works with altergo

 One setup, then every agent just works.

-Install once — Dispatch writes each provider’s config file.
+Install once — each provider’s config is written automatically.

 See all your agents in one place.